Meet the Maker

 In 2008, Nicole took a brief “sabbatical” of sorts and moved with her husband and young son to Marlborough, New Zealand.
 She developed a deep appreciation for Pinot Noir and cool-climate reds, and a seed was planted that it just might be time to start her own project.
 When she got back to Santa Cruz, she launched Ser – her love letter to coastal-climate wine.

-The unifying influence on Nicole’s wine is the ocean - in addition to living seaside and surfing every chance she gets, she sources fruit from cool-climate areas by the coast.
+The unifying influence on Nicole’s wine is the ocean.
+In addition to living by the seaside and surfing every chance she gets, she sources fruit from cool-climate areas by the coast.
 As a nod to this ethos, a cresting wave adorns every bottle of Ser.

 Nicole Walsh sipping Cabernet Pfeffer.
 Photo credit: April Burkhart.